 Railroad tracks are a good example.
 At one time, each rail system had their own width of track.
 By standardizing track width, cars can move from one system to another.

+Identifying a color is an example of how a standard can work.
 How do you describe a color and what do you mean by, say, sea foam?
 There are several systems.
 The Pantone system is designed to identify, match and communicate colors to solve the problems associated with producing accurate color matches in the graphic arts community.
 It is the definitive international reference for selecting, specifying, matching and controlling colors.
 By using a standard system, people will know exactly what color you are referring to.

 Code - official set of laws or regulations (Dictionary of Law, 3rd ed., Peter Collin Publishing)